si/11ty/posts/blog/2012/rethinking-mobile-registration.md

 If a provider required registration prior to activation, a user should be asked to create a new business card containing all their personal details and send it to a pre-defined point of contact (SMS or email).
 Not only is this allowing instant activation on a reliable data capture mechanism, it is also minimising chance of error as well as validating the origin (the mobile telephone number).

 In a world where mobile apps are fast becoming the norm, it's easy to forget other audiences where new technology is unavailable.
-However, this simple approachÂ could revolutioniseÂ data capture in a developing world.
+However, this simple approach could revolutionise data capture in a developing world.

 What do you think?
 Is there potential in this process or is it flawed in some way?